 Deborah: Depends if I had time to prep.
 If so I could bring a homemade nut bar or sugarless carrot cake and maybe yesterday’s dinner leftovers as lunch.
 But I have to say I like to eat what others provide me as well.
 I might bring my own bread or crackers though, cause I am intolerant to yeast and some grains.

 Do you have advice for other models and women that want to eat healthy and lean regarding snacks to bring to work?

-Deborah: If you have time and like to spend that in the kitchen, go experiment with no bake granola bars, vegan proteïne balls or sugarless, low carb cakes.
+Deborah: If you have time and like to spend that in the kitchen, go experiment with no bake granola bars, vegan protein balls or sugarless, low carb cakes.
 Or take it easy and make sure you’ve got loads of berries, seeds and nuts at the office and put them in your yogurt.
-Or bring fried veggies and dip them in hummus.
-Easy, but yummie!
+Or bring fried veggies and dip them in humus.
+Easy, but yummy!

 Copyright: Richard Bakker

 Society focusses a lot on the appearance of models they see in magazines and take their looks as an ideal.
 Is there anything you would like to say about beauty ideals and the appearance of models to young, adolescent girls reading your interview?

 Deborah: That girls are just like fruits.
 They come in many shapes, colors and flavors and they are all just as important and just as tasty.
 Other then that I’d like to say I wake up in my PJ’s with messy hair, baby face and smelly mouth.
 I am happy they don’t take photos of that to show in the magazine, cause that way I would put one bad example.

 A few short food questions: what’s your favorite healthy food places?